amritanshu-kk/Decentralised-e-voting-platform/README.md

-# ElectoChain - a decentralised
+# ElectoChain - a decentralised e-voting platform
 A Decentralised digital Voting System based on Blockchain architecture.

 ## Technology-Stack: